 |Price (Rs )||SS1 (units)|

-As per question, when the three firms are identical, all of them will be having the same supply curve.
-Market supply will be the sum of all three firms supply output
+As per the question, when the three firms are identical, all of them will have the same supply curve.
+Market supply will be the sum of all three firms’ supply output

-27. At the market price of Rs 10, a firm supplies 4 units of output.
-The market price increases to Rs 30.
-The price elasticity of the firm’s supply is 1.25.
+27. At the market price of Rs.
+10, a firm supplies 4 units of output.
+The market price increases to Rs.
+30. The price elasticity of the firm’s supply is Rs.
+1.25.
 What quantity will the firm supply at the new price?